Observations at the hive entrance

 |

-If a rustling is spontaneously audible during a prolonged cold spell, the cluster is probably not formed: either brood is being reared, or the colony is stressed and perhaps queenless and should be checked (intruder, mouse…). |
+If a hum is spontaneously audible during a prolonged cold period, the winter cluster has probably not formed: either brood is being reared, or the colony is stressed and perhaps queenless, and needs to be inspected (intruder, mouse…). |

 |